Cicada: Solving the Web’s Deepest Mystery

 The twitchiness began January 5th, 2012.
 At the time, he was just another sheltered 15-year-old nerd in suburbia, webmaster for his high school paper, and an earnestly goofy coder (one of his sites allows visitors to send virtual fruit to one another).
 But his life took an unexpected turn that day when a friend in robotics lab showed him a mysterious image he’d seen on 4chan.
 “Dude, you can’t be on 4chan on school computers – that’s not wise!”
 Tekk recalls saying.
 “That’s like the chamber pot of the Internet.”

 But the challenge to find what was hidden in this picture intrigued him.
 He stared intently at the image.
 Someone on the IRC had heard rumors that terrorist groups encrypt secret notes in image files, ones that could be retrieved by opening the file in a different format.
-Running a text–editing program called Notepad, he opened the image and, sure enough, saw a strange string of words and garbage characters at the end: “TIBERIVS CLAVDIVS CAESAR says ‘lxxt>33m2mqkyv2gsq3q=w]O2ntk.’ ”
+Running a text–editing program called Notepad, he opened the image and, sure enough, saw a strange string of words and garbage characters at the end: “TIBERIVS CLAVDIVS CAESAR says ‘lxxt>33m2mqkyv2gsq3q=w]O2ntk.’?”

 Marcus Wanner